-We were about fifty-metres from the beach, which was quiet and pristine.
-Because of the time we had arrived we decided on going for a short stroll along the beach, rather than going off cycling; that would have to wait until tomorrow.
+We were about fifty metres from the beach, which was quiet and pristine.
+Because of the time we had arrived, we decided on going for a short stroll along the beach, rather than going off cycling; that would have to wait until tomorrow.

 Some distance out to sea, as if at anchorage were a scattering of islands, all turned-out in their jungle best looking all smug and verdant, being isolated from the tourist trade.

 Dinner was taken at my favourite fish restaurant down here, the ‘Chomtalay Restaurant.’
 Where we splashed out on two fish dishes, and red wine in this rather opulent looking restaurant.
-This was the same place where I nearly lost my camera the first time I came here with Annie and my sister, when she came over here to pay me a visit.
+This was the same place where I nearly lost my camera the first time I came here with Annie and my sister when she came over here to pay me a visit.

 The following day we went cycling along the front first.
 We ended up having a late breakfast; brunch I suppose you could have called it.
 Our cycle escapade took us out to Pran Buri.
 Annie pointed out the places where we had stayed before.
 We cycled a total of 55km, taking it easy, enjoying the scenery and taking photographs as we went.

-Pran Buri, is sometimes referred to as the ‘Thai Riviera.’
+Pran Buri is sometimes referred to as the ‘Thai Riviera.’
 Along the back coastal road we cycled, past guest houses and hotels as we went.
 Realizing that this could have been our alternative accommodation, if only we had planned it a bit better.
-Those that had the private swimming pools, seemed to have fared much better than those that didn’t with the seldom seen tourists that where here.
+Those that had the private swimming pools, seemed to have fared much better than those that didn’t with the seldom seen tourists that were here.

-Further on we came across, fishing villages and secluded harbours.
+Further on we came across fishing villages and secluded harbours.
 Their catch already drying out in the sun, on the squid drying racks.
 The beaches in Pran Buri are sometimes known as Pak Nam Pran (mouth of the Pranburi River).

 ‘These flowers are so wonderful, they remind me of,’ there was a distinct pause in her flow of words.